 For Sewer Lateral Permits, inspections, rules and regulations, billing questions, etc., please contact the office during normal business hours.

 OFFICE: Karen Mathers, Ofc.
 Manager / Recording Secretary

 SEWER PLANT: Dan Whalen, Plant Operator

-LPJMA Board members voted last fall to implement a new standard to have all laterals connected to our system video tested, die tested, and/or smoke tested when the property is transferred or sold.
+LPJMA Board members voted to implement a new standard to have all laterals connected to our system video tested, die tested, and/or smoke tested when the property is transferred or sold.
 In the past few years there has been other Authority’s in the State of Pennsylvania do the same standard because of high I&I (inflow & infiltration).
 Since this standard has been used by LPJMA, we have found and corrected a large number of issues with the rate payers/ new customers help.
 We are all a part in making the environment safe for our future.
 This standard gives the seller and the buyer peace of mind knowing their sewer line has been tested / checked.
 So Remember: Whenever a property is for sale and/or transferred that is connected to the LPJMA Sewer system, the Lateral line must be video taped by a Lateral Inspector and then viewed by the Sewer Authority Representative to be sure there is no problem with the line.
 Call the office @ 814-683-4146 for a list of Lateral Inspectors BEFORE YOU SELL!!

 WATER SHUT OFF’S